Skip to main content

 The Cost of USPS Certified Mail

-USPS Certified Mail costs a flat rate of $3.55.
-This does not include the postage or receipt.
+What is the cost of certified mail?
+USPS Certified Mail costs a flat rate of $3.55, which does not include postage or a receipt.
 Businesses that opt to receive return receipts can choose between paper or digital.

 For paper receipts, USPS charges $2.85.
 For email, it costs $1.70.

-As you can imagine, paying upcharges on Certified Mail for every order would severely cut into a business’s profit margins.
-It is therefore important to know how and when to use USPS Certified Mail in your fulfillment process.
+As you can imagine, paying upcharges for Certified Mail on every order would significantly reduce a business’s profit margins.
+Therefore, it is vital to understand how and when to utilize USPS Certified Mail in your fulfillment process.

 How a 3PL Can Help